iamanandri/GolangLearning/README.md

 Things are probably moved from here to its own repo depending on the project

+You gotta have [Go](https://go.dev/dl/) in your system to test out the programs and stuff.

 The materials I'm learning from:
 - [An Introduction to Programming in Go](https://www.golang-book.com/books/intro)
 - [Go By Example](https://gobyexample.com)